Average Business Loan Rates in 2024

 Time in business

-How to get your best business loan rates
+How to get the best business loan rates

-One of the best ways to secure the lowest business loan interest rate is to make your business strong and resilient.
-Here are some tips to improve the likelihood of securing an attractive rate.
+One of the best ways to secure the lowest business loan interest rate is to make your business look strong and resilient to lenders.
+Consider the following tips to improve the likelihood of securing an attractive business lending rate.

 1. Offer collateral

 Some types of funding may require collateral, such as equipment financing or invoice factoring.
-Offering collateral when not required could help you receive more favorable rates.
+Even if the lender doesn’t need collateral, offering it could help you receive more favorable rates.

-When you provide collateral, you allow the lender to seize the assets you offered if you default on the loan.
-This reduces risk for the lender and may reduce the interest the lender charges.
+Collateral helps reduce lender risk, allowing the lender to seize the assets you pledged if you default on the loan.
 Secured business loans using collateral generally come with lower rates than unsecured business loans.

 2. Improve your personal credit

-The higher your credit score, the less risk you are to a business lender.
-This can translate to a lower interest rate.
-Depending on your credit score, you may want to improve your credit profile before applying for financing.
-Some quick ways to build up your credit include:
+The higher your credit score, the less risky you may seem to a business lender, which could result in low-interest financing.
+After checking your credit score, you may want to boost your credit profile before applying for financing by following these tips:

 • Paying down any existing debt, including credit card balances